Rosina9700/jobs_recommendation_system/README.md

 # Recommendation system for FUZU jobs website
 FUZU is a career site connecting job seekers with opportunities in East Africa.
 FUZU has an Open API allowing developers to access all the open jobs as a JSON object.
 I used this API to build a simple recommendation system using PCA and cosine similarity.
 The user also has the option to include the description and title which are vectorized using a TF-IDF vectorizer.
-This is an example of **item-item collaborative filtering**.
+This is an example of **Content based filtering**.

 ## Details